Top 5: Faculty Face-to-Face Guidance

 Resources for Employees

 Many of our colleagues have been hard at work preparing excellent resources.
 Please find links to these below.

-Answers to questions impacting all campus employees.
+Visit the Human Resources Site for answers to questions impacting all campus employees.

-Official website for California, dedicated to important information and updates regarding COVID-19
+The official website for California, dedicated to important information and updates regarding COVID-19

 Chancellor’s Office website with information and resources to help in transitioning courses